uor-aces/uor-aces.github.io/_projects/LFRic.md

 status: active

 description: |
-    Developing PSyclone and the LFRic API
+    Splitting science code from the nitty gritty details of exploiting parallelism on specific computer architectures using DSLs for weather and climate &#58; PSyclone and the new LFRic Weather and Climate Model.
 people:
   - chris